AlexJones0/obfusCate/README.md

 1. **Move as much code out of the `main()` function as possible** - due to certain limitations and to make it easier to preserve certain properties, some obfuscations are not applied or applied in limited effect to the `main()` function - for example, opaque predicate insertion or augmentation will not occur in `main`.
 To overcome this, put as much code as possible outside of this function, even if it means taking your current main body and putting it in some other function `main2(int argc, char *argv)` which you then just immediately call from `main` using `main2(argc, argv)`.

 2. **Store the results of function calls as variables** - for some transformations (such as arithmetic encoding), expression type analysis is used to infer the type and potential for side effects in expressions.
-Although functions may return e.g. integer types, these are still not encoded if placed within expressions, because obfusCated cannot easily assert any guarantees about whether `f()` has side effects on the rest of the program, for example by setting globals.
+Although functions may return e.g. integer types, these are still not encoded if placed within expressions, because obfusCate cannot easily assert any guarantees about whether `f()` has side effects on the rest of the program, for example by setting globals.
 So for example instead of using `x = f() + g()`, please write `a = f(); b = g(); x = a + b`.

 3. **Store the results of expressions with side effects (e.g. `i++`) as variables** - for similar reasons as above, to make it easier for obfusCate to understand when it can transform your code.